Last updated:

 Can apply using the other N/A (requires identity docs) Yes — ITIN accepted on SS-4

-How to Get an EIN With Your ITIN
+How Do I Get an EIN With My ITIN?

 2. Select your business type — sole proprietorship, LLC, corporation, etc.